9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 • DRAM cache maintains consistent write performance during large transfers

 The Acer Predator GM7000 is a sleeper pick at the 2TB tier.
-At $129.99 (8% off from $140.99), it’s the cheapest 2TB M.2 on this list.
+It’s typically the cheapest 2TB M.2 on this list.
 The specs compete well above that price: 7,400 MB/s read and 6,700 MB/s write, with a DRAM cache built in.
 The DRAM cache is the key differentiator at this price point — it maintains consistent write speeds during large file operations, something that DRAM-less drives struggle with when the cache fills.

 Acer includes a custom heat spreader that manages thermals effectively.
 The NVMe 1.4 protocol means full compatibility with the PS5’s expansion requirements without any firmware edge cases.
 Tom’s Hardware’s review noted the GM7000 delivers competitive sequential performance but falls slightly behind the WD SN850X and SK hynix Platinum P41 in sustained workload benchmarks — an honest tradeoff for a drive $40 cheaper.

 One note: no heatsink is included with the GM7000.
 For PS5 installation, a separate M.2 heatsink will be needed ($8-15 on Amazon).
-Adding that brings the total to roughly $138-145, which is still below the Corsair MP600 PRO LPX at $154.99 for 2TB with heatsink.
+Adding that still keeps the total below the Corsair MP600 PRO LPX with its bundled heatsink.
 The 5-year warranty from Acer holds up as expected.
 This is the strongest 2TB value on the list when budget is the primary constraint.

 • 7,400 MB/s read and 6,700 MB/s write with DRAM cache